monkeytypegame/monkeytype/README.md

 # support

-If you wish to support further development and feeling extra awesome, you can do so [here](https://www.paypal.me/jackbartnik).
+If you wish to support further development and feel extra awesome, you can do so [here](https://www.paypal.me/jackbartnik).

 # how to contribute